 With this small extension to a regular LFSR, the interconnect test vectors generated have the required profile as described earlier in this section.
 For an LFSR configured with a primitive polynomial, the probability of any bit i being 0, $P_i(0)$, is 1/2; $P_i(1) = 1/2$.
-So the probability that the AND of two bits, i and j, is 0 is $3/4(1 - P_i(1) P_i(1))$.
-Similarly, the probability that the OR of two bits, i and j, is 0 is $1/4 (P_i(0) P_i(0))$.
+So the probability that the AND of two bits, i and j, is 0 is 3/4 $(1 - P_i(1) P_j(1))$.
+Similarly, the probability that the OR of two bits, i and j, is 0 is 1/4 ($P_i(0) P_j(0)$).
 Now, since the interconnect vectors generated are driven alternately by the AND gates and the OR gates, hence the probability that an output line is 0 varies alternately between 3/4 and 1/4.
 So, we are essentially generating weighted random patterns which are alternately weighted with a high probability of 0 and a high probability of 1.
-Hence, the profile of the interconnect test vectors generated will be such that many wires transition in the same direction to act as aggressors, and a few wires remain static or transition in the opposite direction to act as victims; exactly the kind of vectors we require.
-Note that the interconnect test vectors are not true MA vectors but MA like vectors, since there might be multiple victims.
-However, only the adjacent few aggressor wires on either side of the victim have any significant cross-coupling capacitive effect on the victim wire, and so are sufficient to excite the fault.
+Hence, the profile of the interconnect test vectors generated will be such that many wires transition in the same direction, and a few wires remain static or transition in the opposite direction; exactly the kind of vectors we require.